theirc/airbel/src/_studies/what-is-an-effective-model-of-care-for-survivors-of-gender-based-violence-in-a-refugee-camp-an-assessment-of-a-comprehensive-case-management-model-using-a-task-shifting-approach-with-refugee-community-workers-to-improve-access-quality-of-care.md

 start_date: 2014-01-01 00:00:00
 end_date: 2018-01-01 00:00:00
 title: >-
-  What is an Effective Model of Care for Survivors of Gender-Based Violence in a Refugee Camp?
-An Assessment of a Comprehensive Case Management Model Using a Task Shifting Approach with Refugee Community Workers to Improve Access, Quality of Care, and Health Outcomes for Survivors of Violence in the Refugee Camps of Dadaab, Kenya
+  What is an effective model of care for survivors of gender-based violence in a refugee camp?
+An assessment of a comprehensive case management model using a task shifting approach with refugee community workers to improve access, quality of care, and health outcomes for survivors of violence in the refugee camps of Dadaab, Kenya
 featured: false
 evergreen: false
 focuses: